 BE SURE THE INSTALLATION OF THE THROW-OUT BEARING ONTO THE CLUTCH FORK IS CORRECT.

 THIS IS HOW:

 The throw-out bearing has a detent bump.
-People ask which way does it go?
+We are asked which way does it go?

 However, if it is installed with the detent bump facing the pivot stud… should the bearing start to cause too much resistance (pre-failure) it will want to rotate on the tube and try to kick the clutch lever “up” and you will hear/see/feel movement.